 Sort bras by material and structure.
 Detailed lace, padded push-ups, and supportive underwire or construction should always be washed by hand while non-wire, cotton, and sports intimates can be machine washed.
 Wash with like colors only.

 Remove body oils, make-up, and self-tanner stains with a Wash & Stain Bar.
 Wet the bar with warm water and gently work the lather into delicate straps, supportive underwire, and underwear liners.

 Target Dinginess and Odors

 To treat dinginess and yellowing, presoak in a basin filled with warm water and 1 capful of All-Purpose Bleach Alternative* for up to 30 minutes.

-*Do not use All-Purpose Bleach Alternative on silk or wool
+*Do not use All-Purpose Bleach Alternative or any oxygen bleach on silk or wool